How To Make Mushroom Chocolates: A Guide

 Here is a step-by-step process for making mushroom chocolates.

 1. Chop your mushrooms into small, easily manageable pieces.
-Another option is to powder your shrooms using a spice/coffee grinder.
+Or powder your shrooms using a spice/coffee grinder.

 2. Put your chocolate of choice in a glass bowl.
 If you have bought chocolate bars, cut them into small pieces.
 And if you have chocolate chips, pour them in until you have the amount you want.

-3. Fill the saucepan with water about halfway and place the chocolate-filled bowl in the middle of the pan.
+3. Fill the saucepan with water about halfway.
+Place the chocolate-filled bowl in the middle of the pan.
 (You don’t want to put the chocolate itself in the pan, as it shouldn’t be getting wet.)

 4. Place the pan on a stovetop and bring the water to a boil.
 The heat from the water will melt the chocolate inside the bowl.
 It is possible to melt the chocolate inside the microwave, however, this risks burning the chocolate.